 I am of the belief that one of the reasons we don’t see dramatically improved health is that we don’t dramatically change our diets and lives.
 And so when our results are less than extraordinary, we fall quickly and easily back into our old habits because we didn’t see a difference.

 You know it’s true.

-Simple changes can make the world of difference.
+Simple, but real changes can make the world of difference.

 Throughout the month of February, we will be posting a variety of tips and expert advice on the best and most natural ways to reduce your risk of becoming a heart disease statistic.
 A fan of keeping things simple and accessible, my advice for keeping your ticker ticking will help you navigate the murky waters of dubious advice with simple, practical ways to change your lifestyle and food choices to benefit your health and wellness.

 In the end, I am of the mind that we need to follow the sage advice once given by Michael Pollan when he advised that we eat real food, mostly plants and not too much.